gawel/irc3/docs/reloadable.rst

     $ pip install hupper
     $ hupper -m irc3 config.ini

-irc3 provide a way to reload plugins without restarting the bot.
+irc3 provides a way to reload plugins without restarting the bot.

 To do that, your plugin should provide a ``reload`` class method::